Microsoft Teams and Office 365 HIPAA Compliance

 Admins can apply sensitivity labels and policies in the Microsoft Purview compliance portal.
 These are extended and enforced across Teams, Microsoft 365 Groups, and Microsoft Purview.

-A use case would be labeling Teams to restrict control guest access, preventing external users from being added.
+A use case would be labelling Teams to restrict control guest access, preventing external users from being added.
 Maintaining strict control of ownership will also help reduce the risk of orphaned channels in Microsoft Teams.

 You can configure labels and policies at two levels: